 Celebrate Juneteenth in Long Beach

-Now in its third year, the Long Beach Juneteenth Celebration has quickly become one of the city’s most anticipated and best attended events.
-Last year’s celebration attracted thousands to Rainbow Lagoon Park for the day-long celebration of Black history and culture, and this year’s event, featuring live music, dancing and family activities, figures to do the same.
+Now in its fourth year, the Long Beach Juneteenth Celebration has quickly become one of the city’s most anticipated and best attended events.
+In 2024, the event is headlined by DJ Pee .Wee, also known as the popular musician, Anderson .Paak!
+Come down to Rainbow Lagoon Park for the day-long celebration of Black history and culture featuring live music, dancing, Black artisans, food trucks, and family activities.

 What, Where, When …

 Juneteenth is the national holiday commemorating the end of slavery in the United States.
-Long Beach Juneteenth Celebration founder and producer Carl Kemp has said he wants the event, held June 17 at Rainbow Lagoon Park (400 E. Shoreline Dr.), to be all about “joyfully celebrating Black culture, honoring our history, and creating a space for community unity.”
+Long Beach Juneteenth Celebration founder and producer Carl Kemp has said he wants the event, held June 15 at Rainbow Lagoon Park (400 E. Shoreline Dr.), to be all about allowing "lovers of Black culture to celebrate with joy, dignity and unity in a peaceful environment."

-The celebration, which takes place from 10:30 a.m. to 7:30 p.m., is free for general admission, though organizers ask that guests get tickets by clicking here.
-Tickets for reserve seating cost $50 and can be purchased by clicking here.
+The celebration, which takes place from 10:30 a.m. to 8:00 p.m., is free for general admission, though organizers ask that guests get tickets by clicking here.
+VIP tickets cost $80, while reserved tables go for $800 -- use the same link to purchase.

 With Performances By...

-That joyful celebration will once again be provided by multiple entertainers and performers, with the celebration’s usual outstanding slate of talent headlined by platinum selling artist Kelly Price.
+That joyful celebration will once again be provided by multiple entertainers and performers, with the celebration’s usual outstanding slate of talent headlined by Grammy Award Winner Dr Pee .Wee aka Anderson .Paak.

 And...